haxsaw/actuator/README.md

                    ctxt.infra.server.iface0.addr0, pool="external")
 ```

+The keyword args used in creating the ComponentGroup become the attributes of the instances of the group.

 If you require a group of different resources to be provisioned together repeatedly, the MultiComponentGroup() wrapper provides a way to define a template of multiple resources that will be provioned together.
 MultiComponentGroup() is simply a shorthand for wrapping a ComponentGroup in a MultiComponent.
 The following model only uses Servers in the template, but any component can appear in a MultiComponentGroup.

 ```python